d2s/Documentation/docs/DIYNAS.md

 [ZFS](https://en.wikipedia.org/wiki/ZFS) is an important part of my NAS.
 ZFS was developed by Sun Microsystems as part of OpenSolaris.
 [OpenZFS](http://open-zfs.org/wiki/Main_Page) is now the main developer of the open source ZFS used in FreeBSD and Linux.

-FreeNAS has released a new version *FreeNAS Corral*.
-For some time I have used NAS4Free.
-The latest update of NAS4Free caused me some troubles and a week ago (March 2017).
-I got a newsletter about FreeNAS Corral.
+For some time (about 6 months) I have used NAS4Free.
+Release 11.0.0.4.4040 of NAS4Free caused me some troubles.
+Ssh connections was broken and after upgrading I was not able to connect to the server by `ssh`.
+Without `ssh` RsyncOSX does not work.
+There is also an issue about ssh and NAS4Free.
+From time to time the NAS4Free server did not accept `ssh` connections.
+Ssh was not broken prior to release of 11.0.0.4.4040, but there were some unresolved issues.

+I got a newsletter about *FreeNAS Corral*.
 So i decidede to install FreeNAS.
+I was tempted by info in newsletter to try it out.

-My FreeNAS based NAS is now setup to do the following:
+My *FreeNAS Corral* based NAS is now setup to do the following:

 - Mounted a mirrored zpool used for backup by using RsyncOSX.
 To use RsyncOSX (or rsync) I enabled ssh and rsync on the server (by using the GUI).
 I added a user (thomas) and enabled [passwordless login](PasswordlessLogin.md).
 - sharing out a SMB and AFP filesystem.